-To meditate deeply as learnt from a certified TM teacher, may be the most likable tip I can give. [◦Research findings]
+To meditate deeply as learnt from a certified TM teacher, may be the most likable tip I can give.
+First getting informed about it is fit as well (see for example Forem 2012). [◦Research findings]

-The decisive part of Buddha's Gentle Middle Way - the general way to get a lot out of a life in a wider perspective - is meditation too, by comparison.
+The decisive part of Buddha's Gentle Middle Way - the general way to get a lot out of a life in a wider perspective - is meditation as well, by comparison.

 The rest of this article belongs to lower rungs on the ladder.

-After you once have started on your journey through life, go for making it a successful journey too, as the spirit within stirs you.
-If you manage to do right, there should be little remorse.
-And set yourself higher goals than just serving big guys.
+After you once have started on your journey through life, go for making it a successful journey too, as the spirit within stirs you, if you are able to discern between it and whims, for example.
+And set yourself higher goals than just serving seemingly big guys.

-If you are a "Minerva guy" - for example fond of your home and often in need of using your head - first listen, then talk - that is, first get instructed, then practice afterwards.
-It is often good.
-The alternative to the sensible and sound approach is often painful.
-You may find or evolve your own style(s) anyhow.
+If fond of your home and often in need of using your head - first listen, then talk - that is, first get instructed, then practice afterwards.
+The alternatives can be even very painful.

-A carefully balanced, gentle and OK path through life is OK.
-In Buddhism it is variously called the Gentle Middle Path, Gentle Middle Way, and the Noble Eightfold Path.
-Like TM and its likable fare, it too has to be set in motion to work its help.
+We may learn to expand on what is valuable in a life as well.
+A carefully balanced, gentle and OK path through life is variously called the Gentle Middle Path, Gentle Middle Way and the Noble Eightfold Path in Buddhism.

-Feng shui (from China) is linked to an ancient way of calculating "what is best for wealth and health" - by lots of alignments.
-Proofs of many of the claims seem missing, but the theory is here, and many buildings and building complexes are built according to the specifications.
+Vastu is a very old way of calculating "what is best for wealth and health" - by lots of alignments.
+It is not unlike feng shui in some aspects: There is basic theory with specifications along with it, and accommodations.
 That holds true for Maharishi Vastu Architecture too. [◦Examples] (see Bramble 2003; Wikipedia, "Maharishi Vastu Architecture")